 Your meeting might include obvious items, such as your budget, but it should also include categories that are specific to your situation.
 You might discuss responsible use of a joint credit card, for example.

 And if you or your partner is in the process of paying off student loans, you might use five to 10 minutes in each meeting to track your repayment progress.

-My wife and I pay off our debt at the beginning of each meeting.
+My spouse and I pay off our debt at the beginning of each finance meeting.
 Usually, that means zeroing our credit card balances.
-In one of our more memorable meetings, my wife paid off her $5,000 student loan for her master’s degree.
+In one of our more memorable meetings, my spouse paid off her $5,000 student loan for her master’s degree.

-We cross off other to-do’s during the meeting as well.
+We cross off other to-dos during the finance meeting as well.
 One time, for example, we outlined a cooking schedule to save money each week.